Accurate Models of NVIDIA Tensor Cores: Results

+\item when $c = 0$ and some or all product exponents are between $-132$ and $-126$, the maximum product exponent itself is used for alignment rather than the fixed value $-132$. \end{enumerate}

 In fp64 input/output mode, we have $\NFMA=1$.
-This mode is compliant with IEEE 754 with RNE as the default rounding mode, but supports RD, RU and RZ.
+This configuration of a tensor core is compliant with IEEE 754 with RNE as the default rounding mode, but supports RD, RU and RZ.
 The observed accumulation order appears to follow

 as indicated by permuting the values $1$, $2^{-53}$, and $2^{-53}$ among $c$, $p_1$, and $p_2$.
 Only for the case $c = p_1 = 2^{-53}$ and $p_2 = 1$ does the GPU's tensor core produce $d = 1 + 2^{-52}$; for all other permutations, it returns $d = 1$ under the default RNE rounding mode.
 This behavior further suggests that the FP64 tensor core performs sequential FMA operations, where each intermediate result is fed back as the new input $c$.